doppiomacchiatto/debian-spark-slim/README.md

 # Debian Spark #
 This project provides a docker file to build a Spark cluster on debian...
-The openjdk containers are to be deprecated soon.
+The openjdk containers are going to be deprecated soon.
 Thus, the need for this project.

 The docker file is for Scala/Java and Spark.
-In order to keep the distro light, we are not installing python and all the supporting packagges for Apache Spark.
+In order to keep the distro light, we are not installing python and all the supporting packages for Apache Spark.

 # Software Versions #
 * Debian Bookworm-Slim